Boston Appraisal Services

 How Typical Expenses Are Identified

 Comparable expense data can be difficult to find.
-In a competitive market, owners hesitate to declare the details of their properties’ operation publicly.
+Owners in highly competitive sectors typically avoid revealing detailed operational metrics to preserve their market position..
 An appraiser who has appraised many properties will have the actual expenses for those other subject properties; he or she can then use those properties as comparables as long as he or she doesn’t break his or her confidentiality obligations to other clients.
 Also, belonging to a professional appraisal organization, such as the Appraisal Institute, can give an appraiser access to comparable operating data from professional colleagues or member-only publications.

 Professional management organizations, such as the Institute of Real Estate Management (IREM) and the Building Owners and Managers Association, publish surveys of typical operating expenses by property type.
 These published valuations usually aggregate data from properties in specific regions.
 Surveys are useful as a practical evaluation for a specific property, but actual expense data are always an appraiser’s first choice.